 Laurent D. Noël (Researcher at CNRS Toulouse; Molecular geneticist of Xanthomonas pathogenicity and plant immunity, Xanthomonas campestris/Brassicaceae pathosystem): What do xanthomonads have to teach us about host specificity?

 Nearly thirty years after my first encounter with Xanthomonas, I am still amazed by how little we know and learned about host specificity in the plant pathogen community despite the broad scientific and economic relevance of this question in terms of understanding and predicting host jumps and epidemics [Wernham 1948].
-The Xanthomonas genus could appear as a perfect system because, while Xanthomonas are collectively able to infect nearly every living vascular plant, each species or subspecies has usually a narrow host range: Xanthomonas oryzae infects only rice, X. campestris only brassicas, X. citri pv. citri only citrus, etc. The FNX community wrote a review on this topic which, rather than highlighting the extent of our knowledge, evidenced the lack of a genetic or molecular data supporting the determinism of host specificity [Jacques et al. 2016].
+The Xanthomonas genus could appear as a perfect system because, while Xanthomonas are collectively able to infect nearly every living vascular plant, each species or subspecies has usually a narrow host range: Xanthomonas oryzae infects only rice, X. campestris only brassicas, X. citri pv. citri only citrus, etc. The FNX community wrote a review on this topic which, rather than highlighting the extent of our knowledge, evidenced the lack of genetic or molecular data supporting the determinism of host specificity [Jacques et al. 2016].

 A paper that has been particularly puzzling me is a simple comparative study of type 3 effector gene content in xanthomonads [Hajri et al. 2009].
 The authors concluded that phylogenetically distinct species of Xanthomonas infecting common beans share a similar effector gene repertoire in what was coined as ‘repertoire-for-repertoire’ hypothesis, reminiscent of Flor's ‘gene-for-gene’ hypothesis [Flor 1955].
 This correlative evidence suggested that host plants would impose a strong selective pressure on the composition of the effector gene repertoire, thus defining which Xanthomonas can be pathogenic on which plant(s).
 This observation goes much beyond the role of some effectors simply restricting host range such as xopQ recognition in Nicotiana benthamiana [Adlung et al. 2016].
 Type 3 effector repertoires are highly variable, even at the intra-specific level, and their functional characterization is essentially restricted to one-gene-at-a-time analyses [Arroyo-Velez et al. 2020].
-Their holistic study only becomes possible now thanks to advanced genome editing protocols [Li et al. 2023].
+Their systematic and comprehensive investigation has only now become easier thanks to advanced genome editing protocols [Li et al. 2023].
 In parallel, synthetic biology will enable the construction of mini-effector repertoires and provide new perspectives to explore how effector repertoires function and determine, at least in part, host specificity [Cunnac et al. 2011; Ruiz-Bedoya et al. 2023].

 Marion Fischer-Le Saux (Researcher at INRAE in Angers with a research focus on emergence, systematics and ecology of plant-associated bacteria): Systematics of bacterial plant pathogens and appreciating non-pathogenic strains